 The FATF and the United States are blatantly ignoring the diligent efforts of Pakistan, alongside the severe economic and human losses it has faced during the long war against terror.
 Although there are grave concerns surrounding the ‘‘fairness’’ of FATF, the withdrawal of support by Pakistan’s staunch foreign allies China and Saudi Arabia was a major setback.
 Some have even called this a sheer diplomatic failure.

 Consequences of Being Blacklisted

 According to research by the Islamabad-based research advisory Tabadlab, Pakistan has suffered a loss of around $38 billion because of the greylisting.
 The country would face extreme economic sanctions if it were to get blacklisted.
-There will be an absolute decline in the foreign direct investment of Pakistan.
+There will be an absolute decline in foreign direct investment in Pakistan.
 International banks (such as Standard Chartered) will halt their activities in the country.

 Pakistan, being on the blacklist, could have a grave impact on the country’s imports and exports, its remittances, and the ability to borrow money from international lenders, such as IMF and Asian Development Bank.
 Pakistan’s economy will suffer, and it will be strenuous for the country to meet its mounting financial needs.

 Industries that rely on online payment systems and online money transfers withdraw their investments from the country.
 If the country cannot get itself whitelisted, it will be harder to attract foreign investors.
 Being grey listed is an appalling impediment for the country’s business climate and the growth of its e-commerce and digital sector – but being blacklisted will be much, much worse.